NikolaiT/incolumitas/content/Security/detecting-proxys-with-statistics.md

 We can make two key observations:

-1. Normal users have `browser -> server` JavaScript ping latencies in the range 100ms to 500ms.
-But when you hide behind a proxy, this number grows significantly to the range 1500ms - 4000ms.
+1. Normal users have `browser -> server` JavaScript ping latencies in the range of roughly 100ms to 500ms.
+But when you hide behind a proxy, this number grows significantly to the range 1500ms - 6000ms.
 2. The ping latency from `server -> external IP address` can either not be obtained (because normal computers behind a NAT/CGNAT are not pingable), or the ping latencies are relatively low in case of proxy servers with a range 20ms - 200ms.

+From this follows that we need to make an estimate what latencies are considered *normal* and what latencies are high enough to be considered as the result of an intermediate proxy server.